 Clinical Urologic Training and Research

 After successfully completing one year of PGY1 general surgery training, the resident enters our program, which consists of four years of clinical urologic training and one year of research.
-The entire third year is dedicated to urologic research with a few weeks of night oat thrown in for good measure.
+The entire third year is dedicated to urologic research with a few weeks of night float clinical responsibilities.

 - Continuation/completion of research projects